kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-psychedelic-orange-garfield.md

 We can waste so much time fault-finding the people around us that we end up creating a lot of tension and resentment in our mind, and miss the path.
 It's a dead end.

 I've spoken of some things already that can keep us open, but a really important one is choosing to keep good company.
 Hang around people that make you feel good, that make you feel inspired, that lift you up.
 If people want to drag you into their petty little micro-dramas consider it a gift, because you'll have to learn the art of setting boundaries, and protecting your own values and ideas of good friendship.
-This assertion can be done with sensitivity and respect, but it needs doing because otherwise your mind starts getting shaped to be small again and you feel like you're living in a panopticon.
+This assertion can be done with sensitivity and respect, but it needs doing because otherwise your mind starts getting shaped to be small and you feel like you're living in a panopticon.
 No-one wants that.

 Monastic life can be lonely.
 There's no doubt about that.
 In the end, the people that come to this place, largely want to be left alone.
 That doesn't mean that we can't connect to good people and cultivate good friendships, learning to hold them with lightness, and with little expectation, just enjoying them for the time we have, as we are blessed to be in the company of good people.